-Note: For best results, dry-brine your turkey by following the instructions here.
-If dry-brining, omit any additional salt added to turkey in step 2.
+For best results, we recommend dry-brining your turkey by following the instructions here.
+If dry-brining, you can omit any additional salt added to the turkey in step two.

 For full step-by-step photos demonstrating how to prepare a butterflied turkey for roasting, check out the slideshow here or watch the video above.

 - Yield:Serves 10 to 12